Chrome privacy settings on Android: Tight level

 What for: To keep information about how you use the browser away from Google.

-Users can automatically send Google the URLs they visit, the content they see, search queries, browser error reports, and other data.
-Google claims that this helps them improve app performance, fix bugs, and increase security.
-However, it means that data about your browser activity will be stored on the company's servers.
-If you don't want to share this information, disable Google Services syncing.
+Chrome can automatically send website addresses you visit, your search queries, browser error logs, and other data to the developers.
+Developers claim that this helps them improve app performance and fix bugs.
+However, in that case, your browser activity will be stored on Google servers.
+If you don't want to share this information, disable Google Services syncing:

 1. Tap the three dots in the upper right corner of the screen;